 One of the most prevalent errors an inexperienced player will make is check back hands on the river that warrant betting for value.
 They will check back hands for one of the three reasons listed below.

-Fear of Being Check-Raised
+1)Fear of Being Check-Raised

 Many players who miss out on value are doing so because they lack conviction in their own ability to know their hand is best and assign a range to their opponent.
 This is because they don’t have the confidence in their own game or lack experience.
 Perhaps they have suffered too many bad beats or read some hands poorly and it has affected them.
 Perhaps they are on tilt.
 Whatever the reason, they lack the conviction to put in the value bet they rightly should.

-Wanting a Cheap Showdown
+3)Wanting a Cheap Showdown

-How Much to Bet?
+How Much to Value Bet?

 This is the key question you should be asking every time you are considering a value bet on the river.
-One needs to think what is the most amount of money or chips I can obtain from my opponent.
-This is a complex question as it involves you assuming the perfect and maximum amount your opponent will call, given their likely hand range.
-A pot sized bet gives poor pot odds; thus, a strong, experienced player may be less inclined to call with a weak hand.
-On the contrary, a weak and inexperienced may be happy to call a huge over bet.
-Correctly judging the amount within a few seconds may seem impossible, but it is it not.
-It is intuitive and developed off the back of many hands of playing.
+One needs to think what is the most amount of money or chips I can extract from my opponent.
+This is a complex question.
+It involves assuming the perfect and maximum amount your opponent will call, given their likely hand range.
+Ultimately you need to have good hand reading skills to do this.
+This will come with experience and over time will be second nature to you.